deep-1729/deep-1729.github.io/_posts/2022-08-14-Logistic Regression.md

 ## Headings are cool
 For classification why do we use the sigmoid function and not just $$w^T x$$

+### Graphs

+A graph is a data structure consists of nodes/vertices $$V$$ and edges $$E$$.
+These nodes represent entities or objects and the edges between them denote some relationship.
+These relationships are either unidirectional or bidirection.
+Let's assume we're working with undirected graphs for the rest of this post.

 You can have many headings
 ======